CFOAM® Carbon Foam Thermal Protection System (TPS) Applications

-In recent years, a need has arisen for tougher thermal protection systems able to withstand a more agressive re-entry at a higher velocity.
-CFOAM carbon foam offers both the platform for a host of designs which may include the incorporation of phase change materials, or foams inside the TPS, along with a number of surface coatings.
+In recent years, a need has arisen for tougher thermal protection systems able to withstand a more aggressive re-entry at a higher velocity.
+CFOAM® carbon foam offers both the platform for a host of designs, which may include the incorporation of phase change materials, or foams inside the TPS, along with a number of surface coatings.

-Carbon Innovations is building on a history in the area of thermal protection systems.
-In the 1990’s, Carbon Innovations was involved in the development of MCC-1, the thermal protection used on the solid rocket booster of the Space Shuttle.
+CFOAM LLC is building on a history in the area of thermal protection systems.
+In the 1990’s, CFOAM LLC was involved in the development of MCC-1, the thermal protection used on the solid rocket booster of the Space Shuttle.
 It led to Touchstone being nominated as United Technology’s NASA Subcontractor of the Year.
 In recent years, both metallic and non-metallic thermal protection systems have been tested in Touchstone’s mechanical testing laboratory.

 CFOAM® is a registered trademark of CFOAM LLC.